wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-configure.md

 	wacn.date=""/>

-# Configure web sites in Azure Websites #
+# Configure web apps in Azure #
 <!-- deleted by customization

-This topic explains how to configure a web site using the [Azure Management Portal](https://manage.windowsazure.cn/).
+This topic explains how to configure a web app using the [Azure Management Portal](https://manage.windowsazure.cn/).

 [AZURE.INCLUDE [app-service-web-to-api-and-mobile](../includes/app-service-web-to-api-and-mobile.md)]

 ## Application settings

-1. In the [Azure Management Portal](https://manage.windowsazure.cn), open the blade for the web site.
+1. In the [Azure Management Portal](https://manage.windowsazure.cn), open the blade for the web app.
 2. Click **Configure**.
 3. Click **Application Settings**.